avaneev/prvhash/README.md

 This is an efficient implementation of a PRVHASH PRNG-based streamed XOR function.
-Since no cryptanalysis nor certification of this function was performed yet, it cannot be called a "cipher", but rather a cipher-like random number generator.
+Since no cryptanalysis nor certification of this function was performed yet, it cannot be called a "cipher", but rather a cipher-alike random number generator.

 ## Other Thoughts ##